Birmingham Central Library to make way for Paradise Circus development

 Tom Keely, an architectural writer and editor who grew up in Birmingham and now living in London, said that the new plans were "ugly".

 He said: "I love the old library because it is a structure of distinction, it's ambitious and uncompromising.
 It shows that Birmingham was a city that wasn't afraid of big ideas.

 "I get that it might not be everybody's taste, but it stands proud, and was built to be adaptable to a future without books."

 "These proposals could be anywhere, they just look like any other bland office/shopping/mixed use development.
 They don't say anything about Birmingham.
 They are the epitome of the non-place.

 "Surely creative re-use is a much more powerful message?
 It worked at the Mailbox, the Rotunda, the Tate Modern.
-Why not the library too?"'Vital and integral'
+Why not the library too?"

 The library was designed by Birmingham architect John Madin, who was also behind the city's chamber of commerce headquarters and the BBC's Pebble Mill studios.

 A new £189m library is set to open on 3 September, 2013 in Centenary Square.

 Project director Rob Groves, of developer Argent, said: "The site's combined qualities of its central location and historic landmarks creates an unrivalled opportunity to create a sustainable, first class environment that will transform this key part of Birmingham city centre."

 Birmingham City Council leader Sir Albert Bore said: "The redevelopment of Paradise Circus is a vital and integral part of the delivery of Birmingham's Big City Plan.